Albano Becica

-Hernán Albano Becica (born 31 July 1985), known as Albano Becica, is an Argentine footballer who plays as a midfielder for Chilean club Deportes Melipilla.
+Hernán Albano Becica (born 31 July 1985), known as Albano Becica, is an Argentine footballer who plays as a midfielder for Chilean club Provincial Ovalle.

 Club career

 Born in Villa de María del Río Seco, Córdoba, Argentina, Becica started his career with Bochas Sport Club from Colonia Caroya.
 In his homeland, he has played for Racing de Córdoba, Los Andes, Defensores de Belgrano, Talleres de Cordoba, San Martín de Tucumán, Atlético Tucumán, Tristán Suárez and Mitre.

 As a member of Talleres, he won the 2012–13 Torneo Argentino A. As a member of Atlético Tucumán, he won the 2015 Primera B Nacional.

 In January 2017, he moved to Chile and signed with Deportes La Serena.
 Since then, he has stayed in that country playing for Deportes Puerto Montt, Magallanes, Rangers, Deportes Santa Cruz and Deportes Melipilla.

+On 28 January 2026, Becica joined Provincial Ovalle.